-'''

-1

 struct-or-union-specifier:

-struct-or-union identifieropt { struct-declaration-list }
+struct-or-union identifier{opt} { struct-declaration-list }

 struct-or-union identifier

 struct-or-union:

-struct

-union
+struct union

-struct-declaration-list:

-struct-declaration

-struct-declaration-list struct-declaration
+struct-declaration-list: struct-declaration struct-declaration-list struct-declaration struct-declaration:

-struct-declaration:

-specifier-qualifier-list struct-declarator-listopt;

-static_assert-declaration

-specifier-qualifier-list:

-type-specifier specifier-qualifier-listopt

-type-qualifier specifier-qualifier-listopt

-struct-declarator-list:

-struct-declarator

-struct-declarator-list , struct-declarator

-struct-declarator:

-declarator

-declarator{opt}: constant-expression

-'''
+specifier-qualifier-list struct-declarator-list{opt}; static_assert-declaration specifier-qualifier-list: type-specifier specifier-qualifier-list{opt} type-qualifier specifier-qualifier-list{opt} struct-declarator-list: struct-declarator struct-declarator-list , struct-declarator struct-declarator: declarator declarator{opt} : constant-expression

-- A struct-declaration that does not declare an anonymous structure or anonymous union shall contain a struct-declarator-list. - A structure or union shall not contain a member with incomplete or function type (hence, a structure shall not contain an instance of itself, but may contain a pointer to an instance of itself), except that the last member of a structure with more than one named member may have incomplete array type; such a structure (and any union containing, possibly
+2 A struct-declaration that does not declare an anonymous structure or anonymous union shall contain a struct-declarator-list.

-- recursively, a member that is such a structure) shall not be a member of a structure or an element of an array. - 4 The expression that specifies the width of a bit-field shall be an integer constant expression with a nonnegative value that does not exceed the width of an object of the type that would be specified were the colon and expression omitted.
-120) If the value is zero, the declaration shall have no declarator. - A bit-field shall have a type that is a qualified or unqualified version of Bool, signed int, unsigned int, or some other implementation-defined type.
+- 3 A structure or union shall not contain a member with incomplete or function type (hence, a structure shall not contain an instance of itself, but may contain a pointer to an instance of itself), except that the last member of a structure with more than one named member may have incomplete array type; such a structure (and any union containing, possibly recursively, a member that is such a structure) shall not be a member of a structure or an element of an array. - 4 The expression that specifies the width of a bit-field shall be an integer constant expression with a nonnegative value that does not exceed the width of an object of the type that would be specified were the colon and expression omitted.122) If the value is zero, the declaration shall have no declarator. - 5 A bit-field shall have a type that is a qualified or unqualified version of Bool, signed int, unsigned int, or some other implementation-defined type.
+It is implementation-defined whether atomic types are permitted.

-- As discussed in 6.2.5, a structure is a type consisting of a sequence of members, whose storage is allocated in an ordered sequence, and a union is a type consisting of a sequence of members whose storage overlap. - 7 Structure and union specifiers have the same form.
-The keywords struct and union indicate that the type being specified is, respectively, a structure type or a union type. - The presence of a struct-declaration-list in a struct-or-union-specifier declares a new type, within a translation unit.
+- 6 As discussed in 6.2.5, a structure is a type consisting of a sequence of members, whose storage is allocated in an ordered sequence, and a union is a type consisting of a sequence of members whose storage overlap. - 7 Structure and union specifiers have the same form.
+The keywords struct and union indicate that the type being specified is, respectively, a structure type or a union type. - 8 The presence of a struct-declaration-list in a struct-or-union-specifier declares a new type, within a translation unit.
 The struct-declaration-list is a sequence of declarations for the members of the structure or union.
 If the struct-declaration-list contains no named members, no anonymous structures, and no anonymous unions, the behavior is undefined.
-The type is incomplete until immediately after the } that terminates the list, and complete thereafter. - A member of a structure or union may have any complete object type other than a variably modified type.
-121) In addition, a member may be declared to consist of a specified number of bits (including a sign bit, if any).
-Such a member is called a bit-field; 122) its width is preceded by a colon. - A bit-field is interpreted as a signed or unsigned integer type consisting of the specified number of bits.
-123) If the value 0 or 1 is stored into a nonzero-width bit-field of type Bool, the value of the bit-field shall compare equal to the value stored; a Bool bit-field has the semantics of a Bool.
+The type is incomplete until immediately after the } that terminates the list, and complete thereafter. - 9 A member of a structure or union may have any complete object type other than a variably modified type.123) In addition, a member may be declared to consist of a specified number of bits (including a sign bit, if any).
+Such a member is called a bit-field;124) its width is preceded by a colon. - 10 A bit-field is interpreted as having a signed or unsigned integer type consisting of the specified number of bits.125) If the value 0 or 1 is stored into a nonzero-width bit-field of

-120) While the number of bits in a Bool object is at least CHAR_BIT, the width (number of sign and value bits) of a Bool may be just 1 bit.
+122) While the number of bits in a Bool object is at least CHAR_BIT, the width (number of sign and value bits) of a Bool may be just 1 bit.

-121) A structure or union cannot contain a member with a variably modified type because member names are not ordinary identifiers as defined in 6.2.3.
+123) A structure or union cannot contain a member with a variably modified type because member names are not ordinary identifiers as defined in 6.2.3.

-122) The unary & (address-of) operator cannot be applied to a bit-field object; thus, there are no pointers to or arrays of bit-field objects.
+124) The unary & (address-of) operator cannot be applied to a bit-field object; thus, there are no pointers to or arrays of bit-field objects.